AfterthoughtGames/TiledMinkay/README.md

 # TiledMinkay ![Alt text](/images/MonkeyTile.png?raw=true "Monkey in the Tile")

-You put a Tiled in my Monkey and now it loads XML.
+**You put a Tiled in my Monkey and now it loads XML.**

+This small little library is meant to load and possibly even save maps crated with a Tiled compatible editor.
+The goal in the end is as loosely couple the various parts of the library as possible allowing the end user to pick and choose the features to replace or just disregard.

 ## Why
 After using some wonderful but limiting Tiled libraries for .net I decided to write my own.
 Can't be to hard, can it?